 Estimators of Relative Importance in Linear Regression Based on Variance Decomposition

-Users from the US should download the global version of the R-package relaimpo that is offered on the R-project's official download server, CRAN (no. of downloads last month from R-Studio servers).
+Users from the US should download the global version of the R-package relaimpo that is offered on the R-project's official download server, CRAN.
 This version is identical to the non-US version on this homepage, apart from the fact that it does not contain the metric pmvd by Feldman (2005) because of Legalese.

 May 6, 2016: As the relevant patents are currently lapsed, US users may decide to use the non-US version - but see Legalese.